vjacek/vjacek.github.io/content/_index.md

 ### Hi, I'm Victor.

-To Do:

-- move all static resources into page folders

 At work, I'm a Staff Software Engineer and have deep experience designing and building complex systems such as monitored 24/7 outdoor security, an all-new point of sale system with intelligent recommendations, an internal experimentation platform, and energy demand queueing.
 Besides building computer systems, I enjoy building teams and helping people devlop their skills and careers.

 While the deliverables across market segments differ, the common thread is that everyone needs software, and being part of a team that is able to design and execute excellent software is a huge competitive advantage in the marketplace.
 But more importantly can help make a lot of people's lives better.